emilybache/GildedRose-Refactoring-Kata/README.md

 The idea of the exercise is to do some deliberate practice, and improve your skills at designing test cases and refactoring.
 The idea is not to re-write the code from scratch, but rather to practice taking small steps, running the tests often, and incrementally improving the design.

-Please don't send me a pull request with your solution.
-It can be a bit confusing since GitHub encourages you to do so!
-Please only send me pull requests if you have a correction or improvement to the starting position.
-You don't want to spoil the fun of doing the exercise for other people!

 ### Gilded Rose Requirements in other languages

 - [English](GildedRoseRequirements.md)